 and their impact in all of these areas, with particular emphasis on the U.S.

-understand the nature
+social institutions; to understand the nature

 of prejudice and discrimination and how they impact on individuals and society; to understand how